How to read a scientific paper: a step-by-step guide

 Note-taking also encourages creative thinking.
 Ask yourself questions like:

 - What new ideas have arisen from reading the paper?

 - How does it connect with your work?

 - What connections to other papers can you make?

-2. Write a longer summary of the paper in your own words.
+- Write a summary of the paper in your own words.
 This is your attempt to integrate the new knowledge you have gained with what you already know from other sources and to consolidate that information into memory.
 You may find that you have to go back and re-read some sections to confirm some of the details.

 A dense journal article may need many readings to be understood fully.
-It is useful to remember that many papers result from years of hard work, and the expectation of achieving a thorough understanding in one sitting must be modified accordingly.
+It is useful to remember that many scientific papers result from years of hard work, and the expectation of achieving a thorough understanding in one sitting must be modified accordingly.
 But, the process of reading a scientific paper will get easier and faster with experience.